Super Covering Maps: Coverings in the Orbifold

 \section{Coverings in the Orbifold}

 We now discuss symmetric product orbifolds of superconformal field theories on super Riemann surfaces.
 We first show that the analytic structure of the super covering map defined in Section \ref{ssec:definition} is the correct one to lift fields in the presence of a twist operator.
 We then discuss how the analysis of \cite{Lunin:2000yv} extends to the supersymmetric case, expressing the ground state correlator in terms of super covering map data.
 We also discuss an extended example of three-point functions of primary operators.
+For notational simplicity, we restrict ourselves to the case of NS punctures and present the situation with R punctures in Appendix~\ref{app:R_cov_map}.